Gradius: Games

 Another Gradius game exclusively for the Game Boy.
-It was one of the larger Game Boy carts in existence at the time (2-Megabits), and was completely different from the rest of the series—most of them used music, enemies, bosses and even levels from previous games in the series, but this one did not, except for the boss music from the first Gradius game with the addition of a small original part to the piece.
+It was one of the larger Game Boy carts in existence at the time (2-Megabits), and was completely different from the rest of the series.
+Most Gradius games used music, enemies, bosses, and even levels from previous games in the series, but this one did not, except for the boss music from the first Gradius game with the addition of a small original section to the piece.
 A little bit of the "between levels" music from Gradius III can also be found at the very first part of the game.
 It was released as Nemesis II in Japan and as Nemesis II: Return of the Hero in Europe.
+A colorized version was featured in the European Konami GB Collection Vol.4, titled Gradius II.